open-policy-agent/gatekeeper/README.md

 Some constraints are impossible to write without access to more state than just the object under test.
 For example, it is impossible to know if an ingress's hostname is unique among all ingresses unless a rule has access to all other ingresses.
 To make such rules possible, we enable syncing of data into OPA.

-Audit also requires replication.
+The audit feature also requires replication.
 Because we rely on OPA as the source-of-truth for audit queries, an object must first be cached before it can be audited for constraint violations.

 Kubernetes data can be replicated into OPA via the sync config resource.
 Currently resources defined in `syncOnly` will be synced into OPA.
 Updating `syncOnly` should dynamically update what objects are synced.
 Below is an example: